 How to floss your teeth

 So, now you’re convinced of the benefits, what is the correct way to clean between your teeth?
-There are several factors to consider here, including the timing, frequency and technique used.
+There are several factors to consider here: when, how often and how to floss properly?

 How often should you floss?